NsamaChibulu/Project2Services/README.md

 -	Having more advanced features such as button to refresh or schema to interact with.
 This will allow better experience for the user, something that is highly important when building applications.
 -	Incorporation of an SQL database.
 Due to confidence levels of databases, I was not able to create and use on for my project.
 This would’ve have been highly useful as it would’ve allowed me to create a greater list of options for my manga and anime selections without disturbing the initial code in VS.
 -	One YAML file instead of four would’ve been neater and better, as this is a practise which is used commonly (would help if there are multiple deployments to make).
 This was not done, again, due to lack of confidence in making the changes and no time to do so.
 But will be aiming to go forth with this method in the future as the advantages of using it were understood by myself.
+-	Doing independent research on technologies which can be incorporated into my projects to allow a more advanced product output.